"This was our thing. An needs and I give. An wants and I give. And that was fine by me."

 "Hi."
 An chuckled, hands tangled in my hair, then sliding them down to rest by my neck, and finally to the collar of my coat, which we both gladly slipped off.
 "Welcome home, Tris."
 An said, leaning up shortly to give me a peck on the cheek.
 "What's up?"

 "I dunno, I just got here like five seconds ago and we're already makin' out.
 What's up?"

 "Shut up, you like it."
 An said, smug.
 They made themself comfortable on the couch, then noticed my luggage.
 "Long trip?"

 I nodded, slumping down lazily on top of An, who stroked my hair.
-I felt like some overgrown cat acting like a blanket.
-“Yeah, it’s term break.
-Thought I’d visit.
+I felt like some large cat acting like a blanket.
+"Yeah, it's term break.
+Thought I'd visit.
 And make out with my best friend on the couch the second I step inside their flat.
-It’s all planned, y’see.”
+It's all planned, y'see."

 "Liar.
 You didn't even go to your mom first?"

 "I'm tired."
 I answered.
 "Can't handle another hour on a ride.
 So let me crash here, okay?
 I told mom already."

 An raised an eyebrow, a suspicious smile on their pretty face.
 "Just crash here?"

 "I dunno, anything else we can do besides this?"
 I asked, pretending to be innocent.

 "Oh, well, there's a lot more we can do..."